quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Response to long idle periods

-When no acknowledgements have been sent in long time, the sender can have a stale round trip time measurement.
-It is RECOMMENDED that receivers negotiating this extension send an acknowledgement immediately upon receiving an ack-eliciting packet when an acknowledgement has not been sent in over one smoothed round trip time.
-This is not an issue specific to this document, but the ACK_FREQUENCY frame allows sending many fewer acknowledgements, which can exacerbate the issue.
+When no acknowledgements have been sent in a long time, receiving feedback as soon as possible is important to e.g. update stale RTT measurements.
+To encounter this problem, receivers are encouraged to send an acknowledgement immediately upon receiving an ack-eliciting packet when no acknowledgement has been sent in over one smoothed round trip time.
+This is not an issue specific to this document, but the mechanisms specified herein could exacerbate the issue by adding feedback delays.

 ## Response to Out-of-Order Packets {#out-of-order}